 As you can see in this sample post, two lines of content are visible, allowing the reader to sneak a peek at what the article looks like.
 After those two sentences of content, your reader can click the “Continue Reading” link to access the full article.

 It couldn’t be any easier than that.
-What a difference this can make in cleaning up your blogroll and strengthening your engagement!
+And what a difference this can make in cleaning up your blogroll and strengthening your engagement!

-Understanding how to add read more to blog posts is a quick and painless process that, once put into use, can really add to the aesthetics of your blog and improve the user experience.
+This means you want to make it as easy as possible to navigate your website and blog roll.
+Understanding how to add read more to blog posts is a quick and painless process to do that.
+Once put into use, it can really add to the aesthetics of your blog and improve the user experience.

 No more walls of text greeting your readers.
 You’ll now have an organized summary of each post to showcase.
 Your readers will be able to see more of your content at one time and easily decide on which article they’d like to dive into.